-FHO surgery, or a femoral head ostectomy, can be a relatively inexpensive and effective surgical treatment option for hip problems in your cat.
-Today, our Plains vets explain the anatomy of your cat's hips, the kind of conditions that can affect their joint and what is involved in FHO surgery and recovery.
+FHO surgery can be an effective a relatively inexpensive way of treating hip issues in cats, Here, our Plains vets explain the hip anatomy of cats, the problems that may affect your cat's hips and what is involved in FHO surgery and recovery.

 - Hip luxation or dislocation, often associated with serious dysplasia is commonly treated with FHO surgery.